Updated March 10, 2021

 The nearest places for lodging back then were in Kissimmee and Orlando.
 I chose to stay at Horne's Motor Lodge on South Orange Blossom Trail at I-4.

-There were about 60 of us living there full time back then.
+There were about 60 of us who worked on WDW living there full time back then.
 We ate at the restaurant most mornings for breakfast and at the end of the day for dinner.

 This Horne's was reportedly the largest of them all.
 The lodge had 157 rooms, a pool, dining room, grill room, and our favorite of all: the Robin Hood Cocktail Lounge.